kjappelbaum/oximachinetool/README.md

 ## How to use a tools-barebone framework

-The _tools-barebone_ framework provides basic template to extend it further to develop a new tool for Materials Cloud.
+The _tools-barebone_ framework provides basic templates to extend it further to develop a new tool for Materials Cloud.
 Here we will explain how the _tools-barebone_ template (shown at left side) can be extended to develop a new tool called _custom-tool_ (shown at right side).

 ![tools-barebone => custom-tool](https://github.com/materialscloud-org/tools-barebone/blob/master/webservice/static/img/tool_templates.png)

-#### 1. create a parent directory which will contain both _tools-barebone_ and _custom-tool_ directories.
+#### 1. Create a parent directory which will contain both _tools-barebone_ and _custom-tool_ directories.

 For this example we will call it as _materialscloud-tools_.